stiller-leser/wordpress-grunt-starter-theme/README.md

 [![endorse](https://api.coderwall.com/felixarntz/endorsecount.png)](https://coderwall.com/felixarntz)

 A simple blank [WordPress](http://wordpress.org/) starter theme intended to use with [Grunt](http://gruntjs.com/).
 It is a solid flexible base, and gives you an efficient workflow since all the necessary stylesheets and scripts are compiled automatically by just one command in the console.
+You can furthermore enable `watch` mode so that scripts and stylesheets are automatically processed whenever you change their source files.

 Features
 --------